DurgeshS-25/Final-project/README.md

   4. react router
   5. react bootstrap

-and after installing all these pre req, for deploying the contract type 'yarn start' in the terminal
+and after installing all these pre req, for deploying the contract type `yarn start` in the terminal